Hacked networks will need to be burned ‘down to the ground’

 “We have a serious problem.
 We don’t know what networks they are in, how deep they are, what access they have, what tools they left,” said Bruce Schneier, a prominent security expert and Harvard fellow.

-It’s not known exactly what the hackers were seeking, but experts say it could include nuclear secrets, blueprints for advanced weaponry and information for dossiers on key government and industry leaders.
+It’s not clear exactly what the hackers were seeking, but experts say it could include nuclear secrets, blueprints for advanced weaponry, COVID-19 vaccine-related research and information for dossiers on key government and industry leaders.

-That means many federal workers — and others in the private sector — will have to presume that unclassified networks are teeming with spies.
-Agencies will often have to conduct sensitive government business on Signal, WhatsApp and other encrypted smartphone apps.
+Many federal workers — and others in the private sector — must presume that unclassified networks are teeming with spies.
+Agencies will be more inclined to conduct sensitive government business on Signal, WhatsApp and other encrypted smartphone apps.

 “We should buckle up.
 This will be a long ride,” said Dmitri Alperovitch, co-founder and former chief technical officer of the leading cybersecurity firm CrowdStrike.
 “Cleanup is just phase one.”